 One of my fondest memories of eating in Italy is from a dinner following a funeral.
 I know, it sounds odd, but bear with me.
 A relative had recently passed away, so we drove to nearby Vercelli (one hour away from Turin) to pay our respects in the morning.
 It was a hot and humid summer’s day and between the heat and the sadness that filled the air, we were pretty exhausted by noon.

-The family invited us to stay for lunch and we ended up in this tiny village with one restaurant, the only business I could spot in an otherwise deserted town.
+The family invited us to stay for lunch and we ended up in this tiny village with one restaurant, the only business I could spot on an otherwise deserted street.
 They put tables out, cooked panissa (a local rice recipe) and poured out some red wine.
 The tears of the morning were replaced by smiles and laughs in what became a vibrant and cheerful day.
 Everybody, including the son whose mum had just passed away, was laughing and having a good time.
 We were celebrating that person’s life rather than mourning her death.
 I can’t think of a more authentic example to describe what eating means to Italians.

 To eat in Italian translates to mangiare which, just like English, refers to the act of consuming food as well as chewing and swallowing.